candlepin/candlepin.github.io/docs/candlepin/javascript_rules.md

 ---
 {% include toc.md %}

-Candlepin uses a Javascript rules file to encapsulate business logic around what consumers can use a given pool, which pools are the best fit to auto-subscribe for a given consumer, and what a consumer's entitlement status is. (red green yellow)
+Candlepin uses a JavaScript rules file to encapsulate business logic around what consumers can use a given pool, which pools are the best fit to auto-subscribe for a given consumer, and what a consumer's entitlement status is. (red green yellow)

 # How It Works
 The Candlepin RPM contains a copy of the rules file when that package was